dwainetrain/minderva/README.md

 Future Version Considerations:

+- Allow users to sign-in/sign-up with other services, especially email
 - It should be moved to its own github location (wait until final is graded)
 - It should have the five most popular languages up top of language selection
 - It should have the users most frequently used languages up top of language selection